excellogalihs/arch/README.md

 end)
 ```

 **Why laid out this way?** `modules-left/center/right` are the bar's three zones.
 Workspaces go on the left (near your window list), the clock sits center (glanceable at a distance), and system status — notifications, network, volume, battery, tray icons — groups on the right, matching the layout most desktop bars use.
-The `custom/notification` module is just a clickable bell icon that talks to `swaync` (already turned on in Step 24) via `swaync-client` — waybar itself has no idea what a notification even is, it's only forwarding clicks.
-The `tray` module is included in `modules-right` so any app that wants a tray icon (volume mixers, Bluetooth managers, etc., if you install them later) has somewhere to dock — Wi-Fi status itself is handled through `nmtui`/`nmcli` in Step 31 instead of a tray icon.

 ---